 A155.3.
 The OASIS items should report the patient's physical and cognitive ability, not their adherence or willingness to perform an activity.
 You state the patient is able to ambulate independently with a walker, so we will assume you meant that the patient is able to ambulate without human assistance safely with the walker.
 This would be scored as response 2 for M1860 - Ambulation/Locomotion.
 You state the patient is unsafe ambulating because they choose not to use the walker.
 This patient would still be scored a response 2 unless, as you pointed out, the clinician identified some other physical, cognitive or environmental barrier that prevents the patient from utilizing the walker to assist with ambulation, e.g. fear, memory impairment, undisclosed pain associated with walker use, or other emotional, behavioral or physical impairments.
-If there was a barrier preventing the patient from safely utilizing the walker during ambulation, the clinician would need to determine if the patient needed someone to assist at all times in order to ambulate safely and if so, the appropriate score for M1860 would be response 3.
-If the patient only needed assistance intermittently, the correct response would be response 2.
+If there was a barrier preventing the patient from safely utilizing the walker during ambulation, the clinician would need to determine if the patient needed someone to assist at all times in order to ambulate safely and if so, the appropriate score for M1860 would be response 2.